denten-books/plain-text/main.md

 B. **Magnetic tape**, 1890-1972.

 !["Magnetic card (c.
 1980) as used in the IBM MC Selectric typewriter and IBM MC Selectric Composer.
 Compatible products were available from Memorex and Scotch (3M)."
+Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/

 C. **Screen**, 1972-today.
 The distance between magnetic storage and the CRT is arbitrary.
 The pipe can go deep.
 PDF MOTHERFUCKING INJECTION.
 In 1972,